Venice counts 438 bridges in total, but one of them is not quite like the others: the Rialto Bridge (Ponte di Rialto) of

 - the Beccaria, the meat market

 - a guided tour of the Rialto Market including delicious tastings

-- or a visit to the Rialto Market followed by a private cooking class
+- or a visit of the Rialto Market followed by a cooking class

 The Rialto Bridge spans the Grand Canal between the sestiere of San Marco and the sestiere of San Polo.